kraina-ai/quackosm/README.md

 - `pyarrow (>=16.0.0)`: For parquet files wrangling

-- `pyarrow-ops`: For easy removal of duplicated features in parquet files

 - `geoarrow-pyarrow (>=0.1.2)`: For GeoParquet IO operations

 - `geoarrow-pandas (>=0.1.1)`: For GeoParquet integration with GeoPandas